telerik/blazor-docs/components/toolbar/overview.md

 1. Add the `<TelerikToolBar>` tag to a Razor file.
 2. Use child tags to add [tools]({%slug toolbar-built-in-tools%}) such as `<ToolBarButton>` or `<ToolBarToggleButton>`.
 Set button text as child content.
 Optionally, set [`Icon`]({%slug general-information/font-icons%}#icons-list).
-3. Define `OnClick` handlers for the tools.
+3. Define `OnClick` handlers for the buttons.
-4. Set the `Selected` parameter of the `ToogleButton`s.
+4. Set the `Selected` parameter of the toggle buttons.
 It supports two-way binding.
 5. (optional) Place related buttons in a `<ToolBarButtonGroup>` to display them together.

 >caption Basic Telerik Toolbar